H.S. SOFTBALL: Timely hitting paves the way in Foxboro win

 After being held to one run in last week’s 15-1 loss to Taunton, seeing the bats come back alive was a welcome sight, especially with Foxboro down two key players due to COVID protocols.

-“We were missing Peyton (Feldman) and Vittoria (Cucia), they were out due to COVID protocol,” Maguire said.
-“It was big having a pitcher bear down and keep the other team to only three runs.
+“We were missing Peyton (Feldman) and Vittoria (Cuscia), they were out due to COVID protocol,” Maguire said.
+“It was big having a pitcher bear down and keep the other team to only three runs.”

-Foxboro (6-5, 5-5) hits the field again on Wednesday, hosting North Attleboro.
-Looking ahead to the game, Maguire hopes to keep the ball moving with the Warriors getting back on track.
+Foxboro (6-5, 5-5) hit the field again on Wednesday, hosting North Attleboro.
+Looking ahead to the game, Maguire hoped to keep the ball moving with the Warriors getting back on track.